TheGridSMP/.github/profile/README.md

 On the surface, this is a minecraft server.
 Behind the curtain- The Grid SMP is a deeply rooted passion project that grows with us.
-Based in the love of adventure and exploration with heavy augmented reality lore layered everywhere.
+Based in the love of adventure and exploration with heavily augmented reality lore layered everywhere.